 After I finished the Ph.D., I returned home to San Francisco to focus on my book, and I accidentally fell into the technology world.
-Since then, I’ve held positions as an HTML/web developer, instructional designer, information architect, UX and interaction designer, Creative Director, and product designer.
-I’ve worked in startups, small design firms, and large agencies, and my work has focused on several industries, including e‑commerce, technology, automotive, financial services, lifestyle, and travel.
+Since then, I’ve held positions as a product designer, strategist, UX and interaction designer, Creative Director, instructional designer, information architect, and HTML/web developer.
+I’ve worked in startups, small design firms, and large agencies.
+My work has focused on several industries, including government, civic technology, e‑commerce, financial services, travel, automotive, and lifestyle.

 In 2012 I had the honor of being a Code for America Fellow, where I worked with 25 other brilliant Fellows creating beautiful and useful civic technology.
 After spending three years at Mozilla making the web a better place, I worked as a UX Researcher and Designer for the U.S. Department of Veterans Affairs as part of the United States Digital Service.